Smileyquisourit/py_utils/docs/source/demo/1-database.rst

         print(f"Word 'stare' in database after update: {'stare' in db}")

-The last functionalities to implement is an interface to execute some sql commands on the database.
-There is multiple complexe ways to do this in a safe maner, but this is not the goal of this example, so we will settle to a simpler *unsafe* method.
-We will simply expose a :meth:`execute` method that will take an SQL command and some parameters, and some methods to fetch the values and commit the transaction.
-If there is an sql error while executing the commmand, we will catch it to log the error then re-throw it.
+The last functionality to implement is an interface to execute custom SQL commands.
+There are more robust ways to do this safely, but for this example, we’ll provide a simple (unsafe) method.
+We’ll expose an  :meth:`execute` method to take an SQL command and parameters, and add methods to fetch values and commit transactions.
+If there’s an SQL error while executing the command, we’ll log it and re-raise the error:

 .. code-block:: python